videolan/x265/doc/reST/cli.rst

    that this option is used through the tune grain feature where a combination of param options are used to improve visual quality.

+ .. option:: --const-vbv, --no-const-vbv

+   Enables VBV algorithm to be consistent across runs.
+Default disabled.
+   Enabled when :option:'--tune' grain is applied.

 .. option:: --qblur <float>

 	Temporally blur quants.
 Default 0.5